 Stack the pancakes onto plates and dress liberally with the blueberry compote, a sprinkle of pumpkin seeds and a drizzle more of maple syrup.

 This recipe doubles perfectly if you are cooking for a crowd.

 Any uncooked pancake batter will keep in an airtight container in the fridge for up to 2 days.

 A few ingredient notes:

 - I like to use buckwheat flour in this recipe as it is naturally gluten-free.
 You can substitute this with another GF flour blend, plain white, wholemeal or any other wholegrain flour.

 - Make sure your maple syrup is 100% maple syrup and not maple ‘flavoured’ syrup.
-You could also use a raw honey if you prefer.
+You could also use raw honey if you prefer.